aster1ya/re.sippy/README.md

 To open the app over cable:
 - Have developer mode and USB debugging enabled on your phone (google it)
-- Run the command `npx expo start --localhost –android` and it just opens.
+- Run the command `npx expo start --localhost --android` and it just opens.

 **(NEW) - To make the backend database work**
 - Run command `adb reverse tcp:5000 tcp:5000`.
 You only need to do this once, but you may need to do it again when you re-open VSCode.